3 Beautiful Waterfalls in Luang Prabang, Laos

 Large waterfalls at Kuang Si Park, Laos.

 Kuang Si Waterfalls is undoubtedly the most popular waterfall in Luang Prabang and for a good reason.
-Located about 28 km south of the city, the main Kuang Si waterfall cascades down 60 meters into a series of turquoise-blue pools.
+Located about 28 km south of the city, the giant Kuang Si waterfall cascades down 60 meters into a series of turquoise pools.

-The waterfall is surrounded by dense forest and has a network of walking trails that allow visitors to explore the area.
+The waterfall is surrounded by dense forest and has a network of nature trails that allow visitors to explore the area.

 kuang si falls luang prabang laos